Affiliate links on Android Authority may earn us a commission. Learn more.

 What did people think of it?

-T-Mobile shipped one million G1 units in the first six months in the U.S. In doing so, it helped springboard Android into fourth place in the U.S. smartphone market with a six percent market share behind Windows Mobile OS (11 percent), Blackberry RIM OS (22 percent), and iPhone OS (50 percent).
+T-Mobile shipped one million G1 units in the first six months in the U.S. In doing so, it helped springboard Android into fourth place in the US smartphone market with a six percent market share behind Windows Mobile OS (11%), Blackberry RIM OS (22%), and iPhone OS (50%).

-Ten years on from the G1’s release and Android has an iron grip on the industry with over 75 percent market share and hundreds of partner brands creating Android-powered devices.
+Over a decade on from the G1’s release and Android has an iron grip on the industry with over 70% market share and hundreds of partner brands creating Android-powered devices.

 So when you next grab your beloved Android phone out of your pocket, spare a thought for the legendary phone that started it all.

 Did you have a G1 back in the day?
-Are there any G1 features you’d like to see make a return?
-Share your thoughts in the comments!
+Share your memories in the comments!